MirolimMajidov/AspNetCore.WebSocket.RESTfulAPI/README.md

 You can configured the Web socket by passing data to needed parameters of WebSocketRESTfulAPI method: <br/>
 `Path` - Path to bind Web socket to listen client.
 Here path is "WSMessenger" and client should cannect to this path "ws://{BaseSiteURL}/WSMessenger". <br/>
 `ReceiveBufferSize` - Gets or sets the size of the protocol buffer used to receive and parse frames.
 The default is 4 kb.
 Passing this parameter is nor required. <br/>
 `KeepAliveInterval` - Gets or sets the frequency at which to send Ping/Pong keep-alive control frames.
-The default is 60 secunds.
+The default is 60 seconds.
 Passing this parameter is nor required. <br/>
-`LoggAllWebSocketRequestAndResponse` - When you turn on it all request and response data of web socket will be logged to the your configurated file.
-By default it's false because it can be effect to performance. <br/>
+`LogAllWebSocketRequestAndResponse` - When you turn on it all request and response data of web socket will be logged.
+By default, it's false because it can be effected to performance. <br/>

 All configuration is done.
-Now, you able to create your own Web Socket controllers with APIs.<br/>
+Now, you are able to create your own Web Socket controllers with APIs.<br/>

 First you need to create a new folder which name `Hubs` on project and create new controller for Web socket APIs.